ossf/scorecard/CONTRIBUTING.md

-# Contributing to Security Scorecards!
+# Contributing to Security Scorecards

 Thank you for contributing your time and expertise to the Security Scorecards project.
 This document describes the contribution guidelines for the project.